-We encourage you to express frequently because we know that a good milk supply at around 2 weeks after your baby is born usually means that you will continue to produce lots of milk (as much as 750mls a day by that stage).
-This probably sounds like a lot when you're only getting drips in the early days and it can feel like a lot of pressure to produce large amounts of milk but remember that however much milk you produce, your baby will benefit.
+We encourage you to express frequently because we know that a good milk supply at around 10 days postpartum usually means that you will continue to produce lots of milk (as much as 750mls a day by that stage).
+This sounds like a lot when you're only getting drops in the early days.
+It can feel like a lot of pressure to produce large amounts of milk but please remember that however much milk you produce, your baby will benefit.
+Although it may seem very daunting to begin with, all the hard work you do for your baby in the first 10-14 days will pay off in the long run.
+You have a 10-14 day window to establish a good supply, and after this you are set for the future.